angeljnaxu/EV-charging/README.md

 # EV-charging
 This is my work on web scraping, data processing, and OpenAPI access for public EV charging with the Harvard Salata Institute.

 1. plugshare_tz_functions.py.
 This script facilitates web scraping from the Plugshare website to collect data on DC Fast Chargers on key interstates across the United States (I-95, I-5, I-90, I-80, I-10, and I-75).
 Code to collect additional data from the Plugshare website itself can be inserted into the main web scraping function within this script (plugshare_tz_scrape).
-Note that plugshare.py (deprecated, but made available in case parts of the code become useful) scrapes by interstate, whereas plugshare_tz_functions.py scrapes by timezone.
-This by-timezone scraping method ensures that we can collect the data for each station at the same time local time in each run.
+The by-timezone scraping method in this program ensures that we can collect the data for each station at the same time local time in each run.

 2. plugshare_data_processing.py.
 This script uses the pandas and numpy libraries to process the raw data produced by plugshare_tz_functions.py into a cleaner format to conduct analysis tasks.
 It takes in a csv file and uses the pandas library to reformat the data frame, outputting a new cleaned csv file.

+3. GPT4_plugshare_price_scheme_functions.py.
+This script contains several different GPT4o prompts for each of the different types of EV charging station pricing schemes, each of which is contained within a separate function.
+The first function (preliminary_scheme) runs a preliminary scheme classification, where solely the Plugshare scraped data is inputted and the pricing scheme for charging is outputted by GPT4o according to the definitions given in the prompt.
+The subsequent functions are tailored for each specific type of pricing scheme for charging, such that GPT can extract the exact price given the scraped Plugshare data and the output from the preliminary_scheme function that states the types of prices that should be listed.

 extract_numbers(wattage_list) is a helper function to extract all the numbers from a wattage list.